 I’m still coughing up a lung, it’s disgusting.
 I’m always spitting when I walk down the street.
 I’m always trying to clear my lungs out.

 When I smoke, I drink way too much, and I gamble.
-If I’m smoking, I’m going out, and that’s just the way it is in my life.
+If I’m smoking, I’m most likely going out to a bar, and that’s just the way it is in my life.

-Recently, whenever I lit up, I was relapsing and potentially (and hopefully) smoking for “just one night.”
+Recently, whenever I relapsed, I was potentially (and hopefully) smoking for “just one night.”
 I always promised myself that I’d quit tomorrow.

 I’m in a constant cycle of “going out with a bang” and “ending it all” by smoking as much as I can, to become as disgusted by it as possible.

 However, the more I smoked the night before meant worse pain the next day when I started Day 1.

 I had 2 packs last night, and today has been awful.
 Very painful!
 I’m still in pain, although I know I will feel somewhat better tomorrow.
 It’ll still be bad, but not like today.